Published

 One of the most striking elements of ‘Phoenix Fury‘ is how it intertwines Ifeatu’s personal story with Nigeria’s tumultuous history.
 The film captures key moments in the nation’s past, such as the Biafran War and the political unrest of the 1960s.
 These historical details provide a rich backdrop, deepening the narrative and highlighting broader socio-political issues.

+Ifeoma Chukwuogo demonstrates remarkable storytelling by dividing the film into four distinct chapters that take the viewer back and forth through time.
+This non-linear approach allows the audience to gradually piece together the lives of these two women, their individual traumas, and how they are connected to Yali.
+The result is a series of revelations that make the emotional weight of the journey the audience goes through even more profound.
 Few filmmakers, especially debut directors, manage to handle such a structure with the finesse displayed here.
 Ifeoma Chukwuogo delivers flawlessly on this.
-When I say flawless, it is because the transition between timelines is seamless keeping the story engaging and easy to follow throughout.
+When I say flawless, it is because the transition between timelines is seamless, keeping the story engaging and easy to follow throughout.

 Visually, ‘Phoenix Fury‘ is stunning as well.
-The cinematography stands out, making full use of locations in both Ghana and Nigeria to emphasize contrasts in the narrative.
+The cinematography stands out, making full use of locations in both Ghana and Nigeria to emphasise contrasts in the narrative.
 From the hustle and struggles of urban life to the lush opulence of the resort, the settings are captured with precision and beauty.
 Every frame feels intentional, with the shots and compositions also capturing the emotional states of the characters.

-Despite its many strengths, ‘Phoenix Fury’ isn’t without flaws.
-The climax takes an unexpected turn, introducing a covert operation by a secret agency targeting Yali.
-While this twist is intriguing, it feels somewhat abrupt, lacking the buildup necessary to integrate it smoothly into the narrative.
-If this subplot had been woven into the story earlier, it could have provided greater clarity and made the climax more satisfying.
+Despite its many strengths, Phoenix Fury isn’t without flaws.
+The climax takes an unexpected turn when it reveals that Ewura Ama is not the only one with a bone to pick with Yali.
+While this twist is intriguing, it feels somewhat abrupt, lacking the narrative groundwork needed for it to land with its full emotional impact.
+Had this subplot been explored a bit earlier in the story, it would have felt more organic and made the climax all the more satisfying.

 Also, the VFX elements deployed in the film could have been better executed.
 They felt more functional than immersive, lacking the polish that all the other creative elements of the film seemed to have.